Skip to content

 FUNSUEI 3/8 Inch x 100 Feet Braid Polyester Rope, Heavy Duty Braided Polyester Rigging Rope for Camping, Climbing, Hanging Swings and Tents, Tree Work, Adventure, 2200 lbs.
 Loading Capacity

 In our experience, we’ve found that tent guyline cord, sometimes called guyline rope, is a must-have for camping and backpacking.
-We’re giving it a special shout-out because it’s our go-to choice for securing tarps and tent flaps.
-You might have heard of paracord for these tasks, but we lean towards guyline cord.
+This is our go-to choice for securing tarps and tent flaps.
+Some people recommend paracord for these tasks, but we lean towards guyline cord.
 Here’s why: it hardly stretches, which means it stays tight and secure, even on windy days.
 What really sets it apart is how strong it is compared to how much it weighs.
 The guyline cord we like best weighs just 2.6 ounces for 100 feet and can hold up to 250 pounds!
-It’s not something you absolutely need, but it’s so small and light that if you have a little extra room, consider packing a spool with your camping essentials.
+For the cost and benefits we can’t imagine not bringing some along every time we go camping.

 product image from Amazon